imadcollin/apegroup-web-guide/Ch5/ch5.md

 ## Gulp, Gulp, and Gulpppp!
 Wow....
-Well, you need to drive easy so, Gulp is the key now So, you must taste that also,
+Well, you need to drive easy so, Gulp is the key now So, Let's try some coding :)

 ## Important:
 We make that easier for you also :)